SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

    db_cluster_port = "ENV_TO_BE_CHANGED"
    ```
    2. Enter in values for the following parameters (marked ENV_TO_BE_CHANGED above):
-     * `environment` - This is the deployment environment where the Redis cluster identified by the value of servers resides.
+     * `environment`.
+This is the deployment environment where the Redis cluster identified by the value of servers resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-     * `db_cluster` - Enter a name to identify this Redis cluster.
+     * `db_cluster`.
+Enter a name to identify this Redis cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
      * db_cluster_address - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
      * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.
 :::note